keploy/keploy/README.md

 > **Docker_CMD_to_run_user_container** is the docker command to run the application.

 > If you are using `docker-compose` command to start the application, `--containerName` is required.

+> *Note* :- add the `container_name` under your application service  inside the 'docker-compose.yaml'if you are running via `docker-compose up`.

 Voilà! 🧑🏻‍💻 We have the server running!